 We aim for children to read fluently, accurately and for pleasure.
 We encourage them to use their acquired skills for reading fiction and for obtaining information.
-The school operates a 'reading group' system in which we divide the children into groups according to their reading ability and they attend a reading group four times a week for 15 minutes.
 In the reading group, children follow the text in their own copy of the book, sometimes they all read aloud together, they take turns, read in pairs, the adult reads or they read on their own.
 As the children read, the teacher takes opportunities to develop discussion about vocabulary, grammar and the meaning of the text; the members of the group also explore their views about the author, the illustrator, and so on.
 The group situation provides an opportunity for reading aloud, practising expression and inflexion and for developing the higher-order reading skills of inference, deduction and comprehension.